The High Frontier: Human Colonies in Space

 The High Frontier: Human Colonies in Space is a 1976 book by Gerard K. O'Neill, a road map for what the United States might do in outer space after the Apollo program, the drive to place a human on the Moon and beyond.
 It envisions large human occupied habitats in the Earth-Moon system, especially near stable Lagrangian points.
-Three designs are proposed: Island one (a modified Bernal sphere), Island two (a Stanford torus), and Island 3 (two O'Neill cylinders).
+Three designs are proposed: Island one (a modified Bernal sphere), Island two (another sphere), and Island 3 (two O'Neill cylinders).
 These would be constructed using raw materials from the lunar surface launched into space using a mass driver and from near-Earth asteroids.
 The habitats were to spin for simulated gravity and be illuminated and powered by the Sun.
 Solar power satellites were proposed as a possible industry to support the habitats.

 Awards

 The book won the 1977 Phi Beta Kappa Award in Science.

 Illustrations

 The book featured impressions of life in outer space by a number of artists including Don Davis, Rick Guidice, and Chesley Bonestell.